SoumyaSagnik/Extended-Notes/topics/Apache Pulsar/readme.md

 - `Dynamic Partition`: Pulsar supports dynamic partitioning, allowing the number of partitions for a topic to be increased or decreased as needed.
 This enables scaling the message processing capacity by adding more partitions and distributing the workload across a larger number of consumers.

 - `Load Balancing`: Pulsar ensures load balancing across partitions and consumers.
 When multiple consumers are subscribed to a partitioned topic, Pulsar automatically balances the message distribution across consumers by assigning partitions to consumers in a balanced manner.
 This ensures that the workload is evenly distributed and that each consumer has a similar number of partitions to process.

+---

+**Application + Data Services**

+<p>Pulsar brings the application and data domains together in four steps:</p>

+- Pulsar consumes the raw data from all the services over a unified transport.

+- Pulsar either offloads the data to long-term storage or uses a real-tiem stream processor to extract, transform, and load (ETL) the data.

+- Pulsar reads back the data using a parallel batch process.

+- Pulsar sends the stream of data back to the other systems so the services can consume the data.